-- A 2019 review of current research on PRP for male sexual dysfunction found there is no research to clearly show the benefits, safety, and risks of this procedure.
+- A 2019 review of research on PRP for male sexual dysfunction found no research to clearly show the benefits, safety, and risks of this procedure.

-2019 reviewfound that there was extremely limited evidencethat PRP had a positive impact on ED.
+2019 reviewfound that there was minimal evidencethat PRP positively affected ED.

-- And another 2019 review concluded that the studies that have been done on PRP for male sexual function are too small and not well-designed.
+- Another 2019 review concluded that the studies done on PRP for male sexual function are too small and not well-designed.

-Overall there needs to be more research into PRP use for men’s sexual health.
+More research is needed on PRP use for men’s sexual health.

 Start with your doctor

-Your first stop should be your primary care physician, or your urologist (for people with penises) or gynecologist (for people with vaginas).
-They may have some experience fielding questions about this procedure or know of a specialist who performs the P-Shot (if not themselves).
+Your primary care physician, a urologist (for people with penises) or gynecologist (for people with vaginas) may have some experience about this procedure or know of a specialist who performs the P-Shot.